If you’re looking for the best pubs in Dublin, then you’ve come to the right place.

 You can visit Kehoes daily from lunch until well into the night.
 They have different closing times depending on the day of the week.

-The Stags Head Is One Of The Best Pubs In Dublin
+The Stag’s Head Is One Of Dublin’s Most Historic Victorian Pubs

 The Stags Head is a traditional Dublin pub that was established in 1770.